 Typography/fonts play a vital role in all marketing materials.
 It is rare for a design to communicate a message effectively using only visuals.
 When choosing a font for your flyer design, consider the brand, audience, and context.
 And of course, readability!

-As seen in the flyer above, a splash of colour works to grab attention.
+A splash of colour works to grab attention.
 This is just one aspect of colour in design and marketing.
 Colour theory is complicated, but we will strip it down to the basics.
 That is: colour has the power to elicit emotions and feelings in the viewer.

 For example: blues and greens are nature-inspired and calming while red and orange hues evoke energy, passion, and excitement.
 Consider what colours will enhance the message of your flyer.